vaunus/ts3init_linux_netfilter_module/README.md

 A Linux netfilter module to help filter ts3init floods on TeamSpeak 3 servers

-This module is a fork of the original at https://github.com/TeamSpeak-Systems/ts3init_linux_netfilter_module with some enhancements.
+This module is a fork of the [original module](https://github.com/TeamSpeak-Systems/ts3init_linux_netfilter_module) some enhancements.

 ## About